elangosundar/awesome-README-templates/README.md

 # Awesome README Templates
 A collection of awesome readme templates to display on your github profile.

-This repo aims to collect the all `awesome beautiful READMEs profile` and discover to other developers.
+This repo aims to collect the all `awesome beautiful READMEs profile` and make your Profile look good & Inspire other's.

-If you are intersted, add your README profile here.
+If you are intersted, will create a PR for to add your `README` profile here.

 If you like this Repo, Please click the :star:

-List of awesome README Profile categories mentioned below
+List of `awesome README Profile` categories mentioned below

 - [ ] [Art](art)
 - [ ] [Code Styled](code-styled)